sciguy/cgview-parse/README.md

 #### CGViewBuilder Config

 A config object can be provided to CGViewBuilder.
-The config is a JSON object with options that are added to the CGView JSON.
+The config is a JSON object with options that are added to the [CGView JSON](https://js.cgview.ca/json.html).
-They can be any setting available for the following components:
+They can be any settings available for the following components:
 [settings](https://js.cgview.ca/docs.html#s.Settings),
 [backbone](https://js.cgview.ca/docs.html#s.Backbone),
 [ruler](https://js.cgview.ca/docs.html#s.Ruler),